mm360x/Club_Membership_Management/README.md

 ### Made in Java.

 ## How to Run?
-Run the .jar file in the folder.
+Run the App.jar file in the folder.

 ## User Login Credentials (used for testing)